 Adidas Gazelle Leather History

-The Gazelle debuted in 1966 and was built on a track shoe last.
-However, it was also tested by handball and football players which suggested it had a more generic athletic purpose.
-It was the very first Adidas shoe to be made from suede (in the case of the Gazelle, kangaroo velour) which gave it a lighter and more supple feel.
-It originally came in two colors and each had different outsoles for varying traction.
+Adidas Gazelle shoes debuted in 1966 and were built on a track shoe last.
+However, Adidas also sent these kicks for testing by handball and soccer players, which suggested that these had a more general athletic purpose.
+Gazelles were the very first Adidas shoes to be made from suede (to be specific, from kangaroo velour), which gave the sneakers a lighter and more supple feel.
+These originally came in two colors, and each had different outsoles for varying traction on different surfaces.

-The blue colorway (Gazelle Blau) with white stripes featured a microcell ripple sole in which small air bubbles were incorporated into the rubber for a more cushioned landing and a firmer grip on indoor surfaces.
-The red colorway (Gazelle Rot) had a transparent non-slip sole taken from the Adidas Olympiade shoe and is made of gum rubber.
-It was designed for outdoor use.
+The blue colorway (called the Gazelle Blau) with white stripes featured micro grip soles that cushioned landings and gave a firmer grip on indoor surfaces.

+The red colorway (called Gazelle Rot) had transparent non-slip soles taken from the Adidas Olympiade shoes and these were made of gum rubber.
+The red shoes were designed for outdoor use.

-More than a decade after its first release, the Gazelle still retained its popularity especially in the UK.
-Back then, color variations were unheard of in Europe and the release in 1985 of a green colorway, named the Gazelle Grun, made it even more popular.
+More than a decade after the shoes’ first release, Gazelles have retained the public’s interest and even grown in popularity owing to the hip-hop boom in the UK and most parts of Europe.
+The classics became a cult hit and were recognized as “street.”
+Back then, color variations were unheard of in Europe, and the release in 1985 of a new colorway, a green one named the Gazelle Grun, made the sneakers even more sought-after.

-In 1991, due to the renewed interest of people in the classics, Adidas debuted a new version.
-It had a bulkier shape compared to the original.
-This 90’s version would be chosen for future retro releases.
-It still had the same texture as the vintage model but used more advanced materials and technology.
+Because classics never die but just get back in the cycle to shine again when it’s their time, the silhouette was revived by Adidas in 1991, due to the public’s renewed interest in old sneaker favorites.
+The 1991 versions featured a bulkier shape compared to the originals.
+These 90’s Gazelle models would be the basis for future retro releases.
+Although the shoes still had the same texture as the vintage models, they also used more advanced materials and technology.

 In May of 2017, triple white and black colors were again released as part of Adidas’ 2017 Summer collection.
-This time, the version was dressed up in premium smooth and full-grain leather for an elegant finish.
+This time, the shoes were dressed up in premium smooth and full-grain leather for an elegant finish.